gpm22/ossu-projects/Computer Networking - A Top-Down Approach/chapter_2_exercises.md

 **R19.
 Is it possible for an organization’s Web server and mail server to have exactly the same alias for a hostname (for example, foo.com)?
 What would be the type for the RR that contains the hostname of the mail server?**

+Yes, it is possible.
+The RR type for the email server is `MX`.

 **R20.
 Look over your received e-mails, and examine the header of a message sent from a user with a .edu e-mail address.
 Is it possible to determine from the header the IP address of the host from which the message was sent?
 Do the same for a message sent from a Gmail account.**

+Using gmail was possible to see ips for both .edu and other kind of emails.

 ## Problems